 Frederick P. Stanton was born in Virginia on December 22, 1814.
-He received a classical education and went on to become a schoolteacher for a time, before taking up the study and practice of law in Memphis, Tennessee.
+He received a classical education and went on to become a schoolteacher for a time.
+Eventually, however, he took up the study and practice of law in Memphis, Tennessee.

 Politics eventually attracted Stanton, however, and he served as a Democratic representative from Tennessee from 1845 to 1855.
 During Stanton’s time in Congress, he served as chairman of the Committee on Naval Affairs and the Committee on the Judiciary.

-When Secretary Daniel Woodson was appointed as receiver of the Delaware land office on April 1, 1857, Stanton was selected as the new secretary of Kansas Territory.
+When Secretary Daniel Woodson became receiver of the Delaware land office on April 1, 1857, Stanton took office as the new secretary of Kansas Territory.
 Robert J. Walker had recently accepted the post of territorial governor, replacing John W. Geary, and it was at Walker’s personal request that Stanton agreed to take on the challenge.

 Stanton arrived in Kansas Territory on April 15 to relieve Woodson of his secretarial duties.
 Walker did not take office until May 27, making Secretary Stanton the acting governor of Kansas for over a month.